Concurrence fill and mode distribution of entanglement in neutrino oscillation: Introduction

 The structure of the paper is as follows.
 Section~\ref{sec:formalism} establishes the theoretical formalism and the mode-distribution picture of entanglement in neutrino oscillations.
-In Section~\ref{sec:measures}, we derive the multipartite entanglement measures—tangle, partial tangle, and concurrence fill—expressed directly in terms of reduced density matrices and oscillation probabilities.
-Section~\ref{sec:DUNE} details the DUNE simulation framework and presents numerical results, quantifying W-type entanglement as a function of energy and baseline under various mixing scenarios.
+In Section~\ref{sec:measures}, we derive the multipartite entanglement measures, tangle, partial tangle, and concurrence fill, expressed directly in terms of reduced density matrices and oscillation probabilities.
+Section~\ref{sec:DUNE} details the DUNE simulation framework and presents numerical results, quantifying W-type entanglement as a function of energy and baseline under various mixing.
+In this section, we further analyze the sensitivity to the Dirac CP phase, focusing on the phase dependence of the concurrence fill $C_F$ as a potential probe of CP violation.
 Finally, Section~\ref{sec:conclusion} summarizes our findings and discusses experimental prospects and future directions.